microsoft/fhir-proxy/docs/configuration.md

     _Note: You will need to login as a user in a FHIR Administrative role to perform the assignment._

 5. You're done.
-The user principal is now in a Participant Role connected to a FHIR resource ID.
+The user principal is now in a Participant Role connected to a Resource ID.

 ## Consent Opt-Out Filter